-A sector is a subset, or group, which shares similar components.
-For our purposes then, a market sector is a subset or grouping of companies which share similar components, such as technologies or products.
+A market sector represents a group of companies that share similar components, such as technologies or products.

 Example: Construction is an industry.
 Heavy equipment and construction machinery could be a market sector.

 For further clarification, see the Investopedia article: "Industry vs. Sector: What's the Difference?"

 Certain business databases such as Mergent Online, Business Source Premier and IBISWorld allow you to search by North America Industry Classification System (NAICS) or Standard Industry Classification (SIC code).
 It may be useful to write these codes down as you find them when starting your research to help facilitate your search strategy.